-The average atmospheric humidity statistically significantly varied from year to year (F = 7.67, P < 0.001).
-The highest humidity was found in 2013, differences in the level of humidity in 2014 and 2015 were not significant (Table 4).
-From the beginning of the year, there was a monotonic decrease in humidity until August, when there was a minimum of this indicator.
+The average atmospheric humidity is statistically significantly varies from year to year (F = 7.67; p < 0.001).
+The highest humidity was found in 2013, differences in the level of humidity in 2014 and 2015 were not significant (Fig. 5).
+From the beginning of year, there was a monotonic decrease in humidity until August, when there was a minimum of this indicator.
 The growth of humidity was detected in autumn, sometimes very quickly to the maximum values in winter.
-The atmospheric humidity is depended on the other climatic indicators.
+The atmospheric humidity is depended on the other climatic indicators that can be described using regression dependence, which is able to explain 46% of the variability in this parameter (F = 233.6; p < 0.001, all predictors in model are statistically significant at p < 0.001): $Y = 529.8 \pm 51.1 \pm 1.04 \pm 0.11 R$ - where Y - atmospheric humidity; R - precipitation; Temp - temperature; W - wind speed; Pr - atmospheric pressure.